Setting Up a Group Plan

 - Submit the above to Health Insurance BC, to the attention of New Company Registration.

-When the above-mentioned are received and approved, Health Insurance BC will assign you a group number.
-Health Insurance BC will also send out a letter confirming registration, along with information on how to access the Group Procedure Guide and Group Forms online.
+When the above-mentioned are received and approved, Health Insurance BC (HIBC) will assign you a group number.
+HIBC will also send out a letter confirming registration, along with information on how to access the Group Procedure Guide and Group Forms online.

-Your group plan administrator is responsible for notifying Health Insurance BC of any changes to those covered under the group plan and Health Insurance BC assumes no responsibility for the failure of the administrator to do so.
+Your group plan administrator is responsible for notifying HIBC of any changes to those covered under the group plan and HIBC assumes no responsibility for the failure of the administrator to do so.
+To retain eligibility, a minimum of two members with active MSP coverage, who are not in the same family structure, must be maintained at all times.

 After you are registered we recommend that you sign up for MSP Direct, a business service that allows group administrators to make on-line adjustments on behalf of their members.